MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-kiosk-mode-transition-plan.md

 13. Sign out from the kiosk device and sign in with the local kiosk account to validate the configuration.

 **Step 3: Develop a transition plan.** Based on your testing and organizational needs, we recommend developing a transition plan and moving to the new version of Microsoft Edge before to support ends for Microsoft Edge Legacy on March 9, 2021.

 ## Scenarios that require you to recreate an existing kiosk

-If you update to Windows 10, version 20H2, the new version of Microsoft Edge will be installed and Microsoft Edge Legacy will be hidden and not usable.
-If so, you will need to set up a new kiosk as we've described.
+If you update to Windows 10, version 20H2, the new Microsoft Edge will be installed, and Microsoft Edge Legacy will be hidden.
+In this instance, you will need to set up kiosk mode again in the new version of Microsoft Edge.

 ## How to get help

-A kiosk might be an important part of your everyday business, so we want to help make this transition as smooth as possible.
-If your business needs help with the transition, Microsoft Edge support from Microsoft is available.
+Kiosk mode may be an important part of your everyday business, so we want to help make this transition as smooth as possible and help you avoid disruptions.
+If your business needs help transitioning to the new Microsoft Edge, [support](https://support.serviceshub.microsoft.com/supportforbusiness/create?sapId=a77ee9b7-b6b6-aa08-d7b9-887ebe228207) is available from Microsoft.
+[FastTrack support](https://www.microsoft.com/fasttrack/microsoft-365/microsoft-edge?rtc=1) is also available at no additional charge to customers with 150 or more paid seats of Windows 10 Enterprise.
 Additionally, if you experience site or app compatibility issues, get no-cost help using [App Assure](https://fasttrack.microsoft.com/portal).
-The App Assure compatibility promise is: if your web apps or sites work on Internet Explorer 11, supported versions of Google Chrome, or any version of Microsoft Edge, they'll work with the new version of Microsoft Edge.
+The App Assure compatibility promise is: if your web apps or sites work on Internet Explorer 11, supported versions of Google Chrome, or any version of Microsoft Edge, they'll should also work with on the new Microsoft Edge.
+If not, you can contact App Assure for remediation support here or by email (ACHELP@microsoft.com) if you experience any challenges submitting your request.

 ## See also